zincentimeter/nix-conf/README.md

     - [x] ~~vscode~~ (disabled, now use vim)
     - to be updated...
 - [x] mount / on tmpfs with `impermanence` on to control what is permanent
+- [ ] Broken OAMA v0.14 conf to Outlook, v0.16 fails to build
+  - This relates to git-send-email, crucial
+    - git-send-email relates to submission to stratosphere (including one neovim plugin addition and a update for now)
+- [ ]

 ## Appendix A. Notes on public